 It's not really a Star Trek dream.
 The images echo Harlan Ellison's story "'Repent, Harlequin!'
 Said The Ticktockman"

-The dancing Earth Mama Trio: probably from the animated film THE POINT--in the Pointless Forest, Obleo meets three bouncing singing fat goddesses.
-Quite pointless, quite delightful, quite a lesson.
+The dancing Earth Mama Trio: probably from the animated film The Point--in the Pointless Forest, Obleo meets three bouncing singing fat goddesses.
+Quite pointless, quite heartening, quite a lesson.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books